hylent/nc/README.md

 # Nc

-A PHP framework for web development
+A PHP framework for web development.